 Catamount Mountain in one of the more popular gems of the Whiteface Region and should not go unvisited by anyone.
 The mountain has two open summits affording spectacular views of the entire region.

-This is a 1.8 mile one way hike, that will bring you over moderate to steep terrain.
+This is a 1.8 mile one way hike that will bring you over moderate to steep terrain.
 From the trailhead parking area and trail register you will start hiking on the flat through semi-open terrain.
-At 0.6 mi. the trail bears right and begins to climb, dips to cross a brook at 0.8 mi. and then continues a mostly steep climb to the base of a steep chimney at 1.4 mi.
+At 0.6 miles the trail bears right and begins to climb, dips to cross a brook at 0.8 miles and then continues a mostly steep climb to the base of a steep chimney at 1.4 miles.
 This chimney requires some scrambling and may be difficult for small children and dogs or anyone not comfortable in high places.
-This area may become especially ice covered in the winter, so make sure you have microspikes and snowhshoes ready for this section.
+This area may become especially ice-covered in the winter, so make sure you have microspikes and snowshoes ready for this section.
 After this short challenging stretch, the open rock summit at the top of the chimney offers good views and is a worthy destination.
 Past this first summit, the trail briefly dips before resuming a zig-zagging climb across a series of open ledges.
-With snow covered peaks, Cairns may become burried and this section will require some care to follow before reaching the summit at 1.8 mi.
+With snow covered peaks, cairns may become buried and this section will require some care to follow before reaching the summit at 1.8 miles.
 Hard but worth it, this hike offers stunning views of the Adirondacks, but should only be attempted by experienced winter hikers.

 Distance Roundtrip: 3.6 miles